pixelcrisis/conductor/README.md

   Cash Icon will be gray when you can't afford your blueprints, yellow when you can afford them, and green when you can afford your blueprints + 100m for additional trains.

 - Tweaks Game Settings ****(Requires Rebuilding The Mod!)***

+## Changing Configs
+Open your mods folder, and open `conductor/index.js` in your favorite text editor.
+Change the config values at the top, save the file, restart the game.
+Profit!

 ## Development / Testing / Changing Configs
 *Required: Install Node.js, and run `npm install --global yarn`*